-Alexander Cho (@alexcho47) is a University of California President’s Postdoctoral Fellow in the Department of Informatics at the University of California, Irvine.
+Alexander Cho (@alexcho47) is an Assistant Professor of Asian American Studies at the University of California, Santa Barbara.
 He is a media anthropologist and design researcher who studies how people use digital and social media with a focus on issues of race, gender, and sexuality.
-His writing has appeared in New Media & Society, GLQ: A Journal of Lesbian and Gay Studies, the anthology Networked Affect (MIT Press), and Inequity in the Technopolis (University of Texas Press).
-He is currently working on a monograph on queer youth of color use of the social network site Tumblr and co-editing an anthology of original research on Tumblr for the University of Iowa Press (2019).
+His research has been published in the proceedings of CHI: The Conference on Human Factors in Computing Systems; New Media & Society; Networked Affect (MIT Press), and A Networked Self and Love (Routledge).
+He is currently working on a monograph on queer youth of color social media use and is co-editor of a tumblr book: platform and cultures, due out November 2020 from the University of Michigan Press.

 - Cho, A., Byrne, J., & Pelter, Z. (2020).
 Digital civic engagement by young people [Report].
 UNICEF.